Sub-Riemannian and sub-Lorentzian geometry on $\SU(1,1)$ and on its universal cover: Sub Riemannian and Sub-Lorentzian geometry

 where the infimum is taken over all horizontal curves $\gamma$ satisfying $\gamma(0)=q_0$ and $\gamma(\tau) = q_1$.
 If there are no such curves connecting $q_0$ and $q_1$, then the distance is $\infty$.
 If the minimum in the above relation is attained, then the curve is called a length minimizing curve.

 Define $D^1 = D$ and iteratively $D^i = D^{i-1} + [D,D^{i-1}]$, $i\geq 2$, where $[\cdot,\cdot]$ denotes the Lie brackets, $[X,Y] = XY - YX$ for $X,Y\in T_qM$, $q\in M$.
 If there exists a positive integer $k\geq 2$, such that $D^k = TM$, then the distribution is called bracket generating.
 It is called regular if $\dim D^i_q$ is independent of the choice of $q$ for all $i$.
 We say that $D$ is step $k$ regular, if it is regular and $k$ is the smallest number for which $D^k = TM$.
-Chow-Rashevski{\u\i} theorem \cite{Rashevsky, Chow} states that a bracket generating distribution $D$ guarantees that any two points may be connected by a horizontal curve.
-In addition, we have the following generalizations of the corresponding properties from the Riemannian case: \begin{theorem}[Hopf-Rinow Theorem for sub-Riemannian manifolds \cite{BelsR}] Suppose that $D$ satisfies the bracket generating condition.
-Then \begin{itemize} \item[i)] any $q_0 \in M$ has a neighborhood $U$, such that there exists a minimizing curve joining the points $q_1$ and $q_0$ for every $q_1 \in U$; \item[ii)] if $M$ is complete regarding to $d$, then any two points can be joined by a minimizing curve. \end{itemize} \end{theorem} Remark that the length minimizing curve may be singular for arbitrarily close points (see \cite{LiuSussman}).
+The Chow-Rashevski{\u\i} theorem \cite{Rashevsky, Chow} states that a bracket generating distribution $D$ guarantees that any two points of $M$ may be connected by a horizontal curve.
+In addition, we have the following generalizations of the corresponding properties from the Riemannian case.

+\begin{theorem}[Hopf-Rinow theorem for sub-Riemannian manifolds \cite{BelsR}] Suppose that $D$ satisfies the bracket generating condition.
+Then, \begin{itemize} \item[i)] any $q_0 \in M$ has a neighborhood $U$, such that there exists a minimizing curve joining the points $q_1$ and $q_0$ for every $q_1 \in U$; \item[ii)] if $M$ is complete regarding to $d$, then any two points can be joined by a minimizing curve. \end{itemize} \end{theorem} Observe, that the length minimizing curve may be singular for arbitrarily close points (see \cite{LiuSussman}).

-A curve is called geodesic if it is locally a length minimizneighborhooder.
+A curve is called geodesic if it is locally a length minimizer.
 By a normal geodesic in the sub-Riemannian case we mean an integral curve of the Hamiltonian system generated by a Hamiltonian function $H = \sum_{j = 1}^m h_j^2$ in some neighborhood of a point $q$ with respect to any local orthonormal basis $\{X_1,\dots,X_m\}$ in this neighborhood.
 Here, and in rest of the paper, if $X$ is a vector field, then $h_X: T^*M\rightarrow \mathbb{R}$ denotes the Hamiltonian function

 with respect to the vector field $X$.
 If we have a basis $\{X_1, \dots , X_n \}$, then we simplify notations by writing $h_j$ instead of $h_{X_j}$.
 One of the principal differences between sub-Riemannian and Riemannian geometries is that the function $q \mapsto d(q_0;q)$ is not differentiable in any neighborhood of $q_0$ when $m<n$.